 The AMP is a living document and needs to be kept current and relevant.
-It is recognised that prioritises will change which makes review activities even more important to ensure this plan is a live document.
+It is recognised that prioritises will change which makes

+Frequency Review Task Action Document/Report Audience Three Yearly AMP Development (including Peer Review) Formally review to assess adequacy and effectiveness Formal adoption of the plan by Council Waste Management Activity Management Plan Property Manager, Community Services & Assets Manager, LTP team, Council and Audit New Zealand Annually AMP Improvement Plan Review (internal) Tracking the progress of implementing the improvement programme Internal report Property Manager and Community Services & Assets Manager review activities even more important to ensure this plan is a live document.
 The following review activities will be undertaken.

-Frequency Review Task Review Task Action Document/Report Audience Three Yearly AMP Development (including Peer Review) (including Peer effectiveness Activity Ma Property Manager, Community Services & Assets Manager, LTP team, Council and Audit New Zealand Annually AMP Improvement Plan Review (internal) Tracking the progress of implementing the improvement programme Internal report Property Manager and Community Services & Assets Manager